forrtproject/forrtproject.github.io/content/coc.md

  		-	Any real or implied threat of physical harm.
  		-	Sustained disruption of speakers or events (verbally or physically)
  		-	Violent threats or language directed against another person.
- 		-	Trolling, insulting or derogatory comments, and personal or political attacks.
+ 		-	Trolling, insulting or derogatory comments, and personal attacks.
  		-	Discriminatory jokes and language.
  		-	The use of ableist, sexualized or violent language or imagery, and sexual attention or advances of any kind.
  		-	Posting (or threatening to post) other people’s personally identifying information (“doxing”).